delfick/strcs/docs/strcs/features/creators.rst

    @creator(T)
-   def creator(val: tp.Any, /) -> strcs.ConvertResponse:
+   def creator(value: object, /) -> strcs.ConvertResponse:
        """
        Sometimes all we need is the value to be transformed